citrusonya/flights/README.md

 :recycle: Sort tickets by flight time

-:recycle: Filtering by the presence of a connection between flights
+:heavy_check_mark: Filtering by the presence of a connection between flights

-:recycle: Filter by price range
+:heavy_check_mark: Filter by price range

 :heavy_check_mark: Filter by airline